huzecong/argtyped/README.md

     ```
   - List types cannot be nested inside a list or an optional type.
 Types such as `Optional[List[int]]` and
     `List[List[int]]` are not accepted.
-- `Choices` vs `Literal`:
-  - `Choices` is deprecated.
-In general, you should prefer `Literal` to `Choices`.
-  - When all choices are defined as string literals, the two types are interchangeable.
-  - Pros for `Choices`:
-    - The `Choices` parameter can be an expression that evaluate to an iterable of strings, while `Literal` only
-      supports string literals as parameters.
-    - `Literal` requires installing the `typing_extensions` package in Python versions prior to 3.8.
-This package is
-      not listed as a prerequisite of `argtyped` so you must manually install it.
-  - Pros for `Literal`:
-    - `Literal` is a built-in type supported by type-checkers and IDEs.
-You can get better type inference with
-      `Literal`, and the IDE won't warn you that your choices are "undefined" (because it interprets the string literals
-      as forward references).
-    - `Literal` can be combined with `Optional`.

 ## Under the Hood